-We’ve also gathered a list of summer camps available within the Bay Area.
-These may be useful resources for youth to partake in and help their summer experience.
-We are continually adding to this list as we learn of more summer camp opportunities.
-If you know of another great opportunity that is not listed on here, please share them with SFCASA by emailing [email protected].
-We also encourage you to research summer camps at different museums, CASA can possibly help with funding.
+Check out the SFCASA Summer Camp Guide, which is a list of summer camps available within the Bay Area that we put together.
+These may be useful resources for youth to partake in to enhance their summer experience.
+If you know of another great opportunity that is not listed on here, please share them with SFCASA by letting your Case Supervisor know.

 Berkeley Repertoire Theater has an intensive summer theater camp for high school aged youth, and full scholarships are available for those who qualify.

 Butterfly Joint in the Outer Richmond in San Francisco has year-round and summer camps that teach youth woodworking skills.
 Youth in grades K and up can attend.

 Camp Jones Gulch is the YMCA’s overnight camp in the Santa Cruz Mountains.
 Their BOLD & GOLD Outdoor Leadership Program provides week-long wilderness camps to youth ages 11-17.
 There is also a TAY camp for youth ages 18-24.
 Scholarships are available so no one is turned away!

 Camp Winnarainbow is a circus and performing arts sleep-away camp in Laytonville, CA. Youth ages 7-17 can attend, and there are scholarships available.
 The deadline to apply is 3/15.